Unless noted, ALL degrees granted by SUNY Geneseo are 4-year "undergraduate" Bachelor Degrees in the Arts and Sciences.

 Feel free to click on each of the offered programs to see a sample program outline/ advising guide for the period of study at Geneseo.

 * NOTE: These schools are just examples of the partners that Geneseo has for the indicated program.
-For more information on what universities are partnered with us click here, and go to your selected coop program at the bottom of the page.
+For more information on what Professional and Graduate schools are associated with us click here, and go to your selected coop program at the bottom of the page.